-- directly between separate jobs on the same day (provided neither of the workplaces is your home) - for example, from your rehearsal for a musical production directly to your second job as a dance teacher - to and from an alternative workplace for the same employer on the same day for example, travelling from a costume fitting directly to the commercial shoot. - from home directly to an alternative workplace for example, travelling from home to meet a producer at their business premises which is not your regular work location.
+- directly between separate jobs on the same day (provided neither of the workplaces is your home) - for example, travelling from your office job to your second job as a musician - to and from an alternative workplace for the same employer on the same day - for example, travelling from your usual office to a one of your employer's other offices to attend a meeting - from home directly to an alternative workplace for example, travelling from home to meet a client at their business premises which is not your regular work location.

 To claim a deduction, you must keep records of your car use.
-You can choose between the logbook method or the cents per kilometre method to work out your deduction if you:
+You can choose between the logbook method or cents per kilometre method to work out your deduction if you: